CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 `Router`, `Path`, and `APIModel` are imported from the Sensei framework.

 - `Router` helps manage API endpoints and routing.
-- `Path` specifies path (route) parameters and defines argument's validation.
+- `Path` specifies path (route) parameters and defines the argument's validation.
 - `APIModel` is used to define models for structuring API responses.

 ### Step 2: Creating a Router